-Mostly those vegetables included cold-season crops such as salad greens and root vegetables that have the added benefit of easy storage into the winter months.
+Mostly those vegetables include cold season crops, such as salad greens and most root vegetables that have the added benefit of easy storage into the winter months.

-But what about tomatoes, just about everyone's favorite vegetable (scientifically, they are really a fruit)?
+But what about tomatoes, just about everyone's favorite vegetable?
+(Scientifically, it's really a fruit.)

 Because our growing season is so short and tomatoes do not flourish in the cold soil and cool temperatures that we experience from September through May, they are not a prime crop for commercial production.
-Generally, tomatoes will not set fruit or ripen if temperatures dip below 55 degrees.
+Generally, tomatoes will not set fruit or ripen if temperatures dip below 55 degrees F.

 However, individual gardeners in the Yampa Valley can and do grow tomatoes, usually in containers that can be moved to warm locations when temperatures drop.
 Many start their plants indoors or they plant seedlings with significant foliage already started in the nursery.